electron/electron/docs/breaking-changes.md

 * **Deprecated:** An API was marked as deprecated.
 The API will continue to function, but will emit a deprecation warning, and will be removed in a future release.
 * **Removed:** An API or feature was removed, and is no longer supported by Electron.

+## Planned Breaking API Changes (31.0)

+### Behavior Changed: `nativeImage.toDataURL` will preseve PNG colorspace

+PNG decoder implementation has been changed to preserve colorspace data, the encoded data returned from this function now matches it.

+See [crbug.com/332584706](https://issues.chromium.org/issues/332584706) for more information.

 ## Planned Breaking API Changes (30.0)

 ### Behavior Changed: cross-origin iframes now use Permission Policy to access features